 Scheduled Swims

-The Dolphin Club organizes over 25 club swims and two triathlons each year.
-See scheduled swim calendar.
+The Dolphin Club organizes 20+ club swims and two triathlons each year.
+See the scheduled swim calendar for dates.
 Scheduled swims occur both in- and out-of-cove.
 As you swim, you will be accompanied by Dolphin pilots in rowboats, stand up paddle board, kayaks, and motorized water craft.
 Pilots are there to help keep you safe from other boaters and to assist you if you need support.
 Our swims have a 3:1 swimmer-to-pilot ratio.

 There are four ways for new members to become eligible to participate in scheduled out-of-cove club swims: